Non-U.S. recipients of U.S. gallantry awards: Netherlands Detachment United Nations

-The South African Air Force, 2 Squadron.
+South African Air Force, 2 Squadron.

-The Turkish Brigade
+Turkish Brigade

 President Harry Truman signed a Distinguished Unit Citation on July 11, 1951, for the Turkish Brigade's acts of heroism.
 It reads: "The Turkish Brigade, a member of the United Nations Forces in Korea is cited for exceptionally outstanding performance of duty in combat in the area of Kumyangjang-ni, Korea, from 25 to 27 January 1951."

 Greek Expeditionary Force

-The Greek Expeditionary Force (Korea) received a total of two Distinguished Unit Citations and one Navy Presidential Unit Citation.
+The Greek Expeditionary Force received a total of two Distinguished Unit Citations and one Navy Presidential Unit Citation.
 The two army awards went to the Force's infantry battalion (known as the Sparta Battalion) for the capture of Scotch Hill (October 1951) and the defense of Outpost Harry (17–18 June 1953), while Flight 13 of the Hellenic Air Force was awarded a Presidential Unit Citation for its heroic evacuation of US Marines from Hagaru-ri (December 1950).

 The rifle company involved in the defense of Outpost Harry received the following Distinguished Unit Citation: